ajestudillo/project/content/home/teaching.md

     certificate_url:
     date_start: '2023-09-01'
     date_end: ''
-    description: 'I created this core module as part of our MSc Psychology (Conversion) program.
+    description: 'I designed this core module as part of our MSc Psychology (Conversion) program.
 The module aims to provide students with a broad overview of planning, designing, and conducting experiments and research studies, as well as analyzing and effectively communicating experimental and research study findings.'
   - organization: Bournemouth University
     organization_url:
     title: Advanced Research Methods (Lecturer)